efuentesp/middleman_ssdp/source/ssdp-processes/en/12-doc.html.markdown

     - acronym: "TD"
       name: "Technical Documenter"
       link: ""
       description: "Leads the technical and user documentation activities, as well as produces the deliverables."
     - acronym: "BA"
       name: "Business Analyst"
       link: ""
       description: "Provides inputs and validate deliverables (accuracy)."
     - acronym: "SA"
       name: "Software Architect"
       link: ""
       description: "Provides inputs."
     - acronym: "DBA"
       name: "Database Administrator"
       link: ""
       description: "Provides inputs."
-    - acronym: "STKH"
+    - acronym: "STH"
       name: "Stakeholder"
       link: ""
       description: "Validate deliverables."
 ---
 It is the process of generating application documentation for the technical staff of the client (technical configuration and internal structure) and for the user community (end-user manuals).
 Usually, the process of technical and user documentation does not include training manuals (for example: presentations or training courses), online help or generation of troubleshooting guides).